-Ross to support vote of no confidence in Johnson – Daily Business
+Ross supports vote of no confidence in Johnson – Daily Business

 Tory leader's decision

-Ross to support vote of no confidence in Johnson
+Ross supports vote of no confidence in Johnson

-Scottish Conservative Leader Douglas Ross will call for the Prime Minister to step down in this evening’s confidence vote.
+Scottish Conservative Leader Douglas Ross said he would support the confidence motion among Tory MPs calling for the Prime Minister to step down

-Mr Ross said he has “heard loud and clear the anger at the breaking of Covid rules” and “cannot in good faith support Boris Johnson”.
+Mr Ross said he had “heard loud and clear the anger at the breaking of Covid rules” and “cannot in good faith support Boris Johnson”.

 It is the latest change of heart by Mr Ross who initially wrote a letter to the 1922 Committee asking for Mr Johnson to go, then withdrew it as the war in Ukraine drew the Prime Minister further into the conflict.

-“While war in Europe continues and the UK Government is providing such strong support to President Zelenskyy and the people of Ukraine, the timing of this vote is far from ideal,” he said in a statement.
+“While war in Europe continues and the UK Government is providing such strong support to President Zelensky and the people of Ukraine, the timing of this vote is far from ideal,” said Mr Ross in a statement.

 “However, while I’ve not sought to bring this vote about at this time, it is now going ahead tonight, and I’ve had to consider how to vote on behalf of my constituents and the country.